aryanpour40/Machine-learning-the-local-electronic-density-of-states/README.md

 ### Citation Information

 * **Folder A**: Data adapted from the paper "[Learning the electronic density of states in condensed matter](https://doi.org/10.1103/PhysRevB.102.235130)".
-* **Folder C**: Data adapted from the paper "[NOMAD: A distributed web-based platform for managing materials science research data](https://doi.org/10.21105/joss.05388)".
+* **Folder C**: Data adapted from "[NOMAD: A distributed web-based platform for managing materials science research data](https://doi.org/10.21105/joss.05388)".

 ### Acknowledgments